-Below you will find more information on program costs: Fall 2013
+Below you will find more information on program costs: Fall 2015, Spring 2015

 Masaryk is a popular site for ISEP students, with 10-15 students there each semester.
 The University offers a week-long orientation that includes an intensive "survival Czech" course, a tour of Brno and visit to the city museum, a reception bringing together international and Czech students with Masaryk University faculty, and excursions to the surroundings of Brno.

 Meet with a peer adviser about the program.
 Check the link to see which programs have peer advisers this semester.

 Schedule a general advising appointment with CIE staff by calling 715-836-4411.

 Get some video advice from past peer advisers about study abroad.
 Scroll down